hhagec/FunTerpenes/README.md

 > python TS_detection.py -m all-clades-HMM.hmm -d example/sequences.pro -t example/taxonomy_all_fungi.csv  -p example/pfam_results.pf

 Input files:
-- all-clades-HMM.hmm : provided here
+- all-clades-HMM.hmm : file with robust HMMs constructed for each clade.
+The file is provided here.
 - sequences.pro: a file that regroup all protein sequences of all fungi were you want to identify STS. !
 Each sequence should be on a single line (you can use the script       one_line_seq.sh to arrange each sequence on a single line).
 - taxonomy_all_fungi.csv: (facultative) file with taxonomy of fungal genomes whose sequences were included in the sequence.pro file.
 - pfam_results.pf: (facultative) pfam result file to check if the identified STS were also identified as STS by pfam.